a44hills/a44hills.github.io/index.md

 This document describes the enhancements that were made to the three artifacts that I selected to showcase my abilities in the areas of Software Engineering and Design, Algorithms and Data Structures, and Databases.
-The enhancements made in the artifacts reflect improvements to the quality, addresses limitations or inconsistencies that were identified, and/or mitigate vulnerabilities.<br>
+The enhancements made in the artifacts reflect improvements to the quality, address limitations or inconsistencies that were identified, and/or mitigate vulnerabilities.<br>

 </details>